rdeamici/CS147DVParser/README.md

 # CS147DVPyParser

 This program was inspired by Jordan Conragan and written humbly by Rick DeAmicis in the fall semester of 2020 for Kaushik Patra's `CS147: computer architecture` course.
 The program will quickly convert CS147DV instructions written in human-readable format to hexadecimal.
-It may not work as intented if CS147DV has been changed/updated since fall 2020.
+It may not work as intended if CS147DV has been changed/updated since fall 2020.
 Pull requests are encouraged.
 Good luck on your project :)

 ## Requirements
 The program is known to work with Python 3.7+.
 It should also work with Python2.7, but is untested.

-Dependencies include the built-in packages `sys`, `os`, and `argparse`
+The script does not have any external dependencies.
+It does rely on the `sys`, `os`, `re`, `argparse` packages that come built-in with Python.

 ## Quick set-up
 There are two main ways to interact with this script.